Unique019/Website-1/README.md

-This is basically just a simple wabsite displaying my profile for the people interested in programming you can talk to me to the website through various options.
+This is just a simple wabsite displaying my profile for the people interested in programming you can talk to me through the website by various options.